+1.What do you hope readers will take away from the book?
 This book is great for aspiring chefs, as well as anyone starting off in their career.
 I hope readers gain an insight into my life and what it took for me to get to where I am today.

+2. So why do you enjoy cooking?
 I love to make people happy, and cooking allows me to do that through food.

+3. What’s your favorite dish from the book?
 The book starts off with a chapter about my childhood that ends with the recipe for my mother’s goose stew.
 What I love about the way she makes this dish is how she uses coffee in the recipe.
 I learned this technique after working at a three-star restaurant and was amazed to find that this simple ingredient added so much flavor to the stew.
 My mother’s home cooking has been very influential on my cooking style.

+4. What’s next for you?
 The last opening of 2019 was The Grill in The Connaught Hotel in London.
 I am working on a few projects that will be opening in 2020.

+5. Which city has the best cuisine then?
 I would have to say New York City since you can get authentic food from all around the world in this city.